bsmith89/longev-mgen/doc/submission.md

 as specialists on alpha-glucans, plant glycans, and host glycans, respectively.
-While it is reasonable to expect that alpha-glucan specialists would be most benefited by the large influx of starch to the gut resulting from ACA treatment, this prediction has not been tested, and physiological inferences based on the genome content of members of this clade have been largely divorced from biological observations.
+While it is reasonable to expect that alpha-glucan specialists would benefit the most from the large influx of starch to the gut resulting from ACA treatment, this prediction has not been tested, and physiological inferences based on the genome content of members of this clade have been largely divorced from biological observations.